PooriyaTT/Carla-Matlab-V2X/README.md

 # Carla-Matlab-V2X
 Accurate and robust logical driving behavior based on V2I communication for Connected &amp; Autonomous Transport (CAT) at XL business park
+Carla is a software program designed for researching autonomous driving that is available for free use and modification.
+Its interface is robust and enables the development, training, and validation of autonomous driving systems.
+On the other hand, MATLAB, which is widely utilized, particularly by engineers, requires no introduction.
+Its numerous features facilitate rapid product development.
+Therefore, in this work a combination of these two software was used to create V2I application.